-Shooting documentary shots by flash can be very unflattering.
+Shooting documentary shots by flash at night can be unflattering.
 The solution, steal lighting that is set up for a movie shoot.
-We won’t reveal our connections, but we had inside info on a movie shoot at the foot of the Trocadero.
-When we show up the movie lighting is waiting for us so all we have to do is give John his cue.
-We call for the one knee pose but to distract Eunice from the obvious, we ask her to look straight into Anthony’s lens and show some model attitude.
-Audrey is right beside them with a second camera waiting for the proposal.
-Gracefully, John pulls out the ring and softly calls his girlfriend’s name.
-Eunice, heeding Anthony’s call for model attitude won’t break character.
-John romantically calls again and Eunice, eyes still locked on the camera lens counters with “stop calling me we need to show attitude!”
-Such professionalism brings a slight chuckle from John and Audrey.
-This causes Eunice to finally glance down and realize a proposal is about to take place.
-The emotion that followed was captured forever in the images you can see in the slide show below.
+We won’t reveal our connections, but we had inside info on a movie shoot at the foot of Trocadero.
+When we showed up the movie lighting was waiting for us so all we had to do was give John his cue.
+To distract Eunice from the obvious, we asked her to look straight into Anthony’s lens for some serious portraits.
+Gracefully, John pulled out the ring and softly called his girlfriend’s name.
+Eunice showed great discipline by not being distracted from Anthony’s earlier instructions to look right at the lens.
+John romantically called again and Eunice, determined to give her best serious face, kept her eyes locked on the camera lens, unaware of what was about to happen.
+She even answered John saying, “stop calling me, you’ll make me laugh!”
+Such professionalism brought a slight chuckle from John.
+This caused Eunice to finally glance down and realize a proposal was taking place.
+The surprise and emotion that followed were genuine and charming.

-Thank you Eunice and John for letting us be a part of this great moment of your life.
+Thank you Eunice and John for letting us be a part of something so adorable.